NtajiBenbor/HomeTown-Tribute-Site/README.md

 ### The challenge

-Users should be able to:

-- Create a well designed Tribute Page of my Home town.
+- Create a well-designed Tribute Page for my Home town.
-- Use the thing i have learnt through this couse to build the project.
+- Use the proper CSS units on the proper elements.
+- Utilize CSS flexbox.
+- Apply the Box-shadow property (offset values for the Y and X axis, BlurRadius, SpreadRadius and color).
+- Display Photos within a circular frame.
+- Utilize an external font (google fonts).

 ### Screenshot